dreamgrove/dreamgrove/content/balance/2018-08-10_Balance_Leveling_FAQ.md

 ### What Azerite Traits Do I Want for Leveling?

-You want to get Power of the Moon traits whenever possible so you can easily kill quest enemies while on the move towards other objectives.
+You want to get {{< spell 273367 "Power of the Moon" "beta" >}} traits whenever possible so you can easily kill quest enemies while on the move towards other objectives.
 You can get this trait very early by choosing the chestplate reward from the Heart of Azeroth quest where you get your artifact neck.

 ### What Legendaries Should I Use?